 Please note: we do not run this trail if it is raining, due to the possibility of flash floods.

-This years run may change things up slightly but the trip will be legendary as it's been in years past.
+Each year’s run may change things up slightly, but the trip will be legendary as in years past.

 A few things to note:

-2. You can camp in Rabbit Valley on Monday night or get a hotel in Grand Junction, CO.
+1. You can camp in Rabbit Valley the night before departure or get a hotel in Grand Junction, CO.
 It's up to you.
-The group will meet up at 9:00 a.m. on Tuesday morning, so you'll want to be nearby.
+The group will meet up at 8:30 a.m. on departure morning, so you'll want to be nearby.

 The trail continues along the slope of the tilted rock layers with increasingly high overlooks of the Colorado River gorge.
 The rim view includes the La Sal Mountains, Moab and Spanish Valleys, some of Arches National Park and distant features such as the Book Cliffs.
 Behind the rim are displays of rock domes and fins and some of the rims of the Colorado River gorge farther downstream.